-Saturdays – 8:30 am – FREE – Live with Rina-Beginning September 5- Yogaball will now be held via Zoom for the duration of the COVID-19 crisis.
-All you need is a smart phone tablet, or computer.
-Please register on our website.
-The link to our Zoom meeting ID and password will be sent to your email.
-Connecting is easy, either enter the meeting ID and password on your Zoom app or click on the link from the email that you will receive after registering.
+Yogaball-Saturdays at 8:00 am-beginning January 7- Yogaball will now be held via Zoom until further notice.
+All you need is a smart phone, tablet, or computer.
+Please register with the link on our website.
+Connecting is easy, click on the link from the email that you will receive soon after registering.
 Register by Friday, at 5PM, for Saturdays class.
 Click here to register.

 Zumba-Saturdays at 9:00 am-beginning January 7-Anyone can Zumba anywhere!
 Now on Zoom!
 All you need is a smart phone, tablet, or computer.
 Please register on our website.
 The link to our Zoom meeting ID and password will be sent to your email.
 Connecting is easy, either enter the meeting ID and password on your Zoom app or click on the link from the email that you will receive after registering.
 Register by Friday, at 5PM, for Saturday class.
 Click here to register.